- The undeniable benefits that customer information system offers

 In the meantime, the wastewater and water management segment in the Japanese market will achieve a 13% growth rate in the next five years.
 The CIS adoption will keep expanding and become an essential part of the evolving and more comprehensive picture of utilities’ customer relationship management.

 Despite countless benefits, some organizations still avoid investing in CIS.
 In their opinion, the CIS deployment is risky, time-consuming, and costly.
 These projects are challenging to implement and operationalize due to the complicated business processes and complex integrations required with nearly all other core utility applications.
-The following suggestions could erase the obstacles to achieve a successful CIS implementation:
+The following suggestions could erase the obstacles to achieve a successful customer information system implementation:

 Perform the appropriate due diligence